Multiwoven/.github/profile/README.md

 ##

-Multiwoven is an the open-source reverse ETL platform for modern data teams.
+Multiwoven is the open-source reverse ETL platform for modern data teams.
 Multiwoven makes data segmentation, sync and activation both easy and fully secure.

 👉 Clean and intuitive UI for building complex data pipelines from datawarehouses to business tools.